Umbilical cord | Definition, Etymology, Synonyms & Antonyms

 What happens to the umbilical cord after it is cut?

-After the umbilical cord is cut, the remaining portion attached to the baby’s belly eventually dries up and forms a small stump.
+After the umbilical is cut, the remaining portion attached to the baby’s belly eventually dries up and forms a small stump.
 This stump falls off naturally within a few weeks, leaving behind the baby’s belly button.

 Can the umbilical cord be donated for medical purposes?